-The school is divided into four learning families (3rd-5th grade, 6th, 7th, and 8th).
+The school is divided into four learning families (4th-5th grade, 6th, 7th, and 8th).
 Each learning family has a faculty team responsible for teaching the four core disciplines: language arts, math, science and social studies.
 Our students use Chromebooks, which are fully integrated in the curriculum, in their classrooms.
 In addition, all students have Spanish, health, creative arts, and physical education classes.
+The overarching goal of our creative arts program (music/dance, visual art) is to help students develop the ability to use skills, media, tools and processes to express themselves in one or more of the creative arts.
+Learn more about creative arts at CP.

 At the outset of every marking period, students, parents, and teachers meet to set personal goals for the child.
 Students regularly review progress toward these goals.
 All members of the student-parent-teacher team must contribute toward achieving these goals, and the goals are assessed and modified at subsequent meetings.